 Instructions: After thinking about the value statement, click on it for a brief explanation.

 When you aren’t aware of your own beliefs and values, it may put you at risk for assuming that your personal beliefs are facts.
-It can lead to strong emotional reactions when your values are not in line with situations you encounter.
-When you are aware of your values, you can acknowledge them as being your own.
-This will make it less likely that your personal values will feed into your interactions with youth.
+People can have strong emotional reactions when their values are not in line with situations they encounter.
+When a person is aware of their values, it is less likely that those personal values will impact their interactions with youth.

 It is important to avoid making assumptions about your clients.